solestormcat-corp/SoleStormCatPY/README.md

 (Not all scripts/apps are originaly from SoleStormCat Corp.
 Here is a list of apps that are effected, and includes a link to the original source:
 1. [Standalone App](https://www.geeksforgeeks.org/python-menu-widget-in-tkinter/)
-1. [ClockTimer](https://www.geeksforgeeks.org/creating-tabbed-widget-with-python-tkinter/) (FOR THE TAB FEATURE ONLY) )
+1. [ClockTimer and Standalone App](https://www.geeksforgeeks.org/creating-tabbed-widget-with-python-tkinter/) (FOR THE TAB FEATURE ONLY)
+1. [Files](https://data-flair.training/blogs/python-file-explorer-project/) (THIS IS A MODIFED VERSION OF THE PROJECT) )
 ## ModuleInstaller
 This is not an app, but instead, you can run this inside Python to insure that you have everything that is required to run SoleStormCatPY!
 (Unless you only use the executables, then this dosn't apply to you)